Dual Encoding for Video Retrieval by Text: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work was supported by National Key R\&D Program of China (No. 2018YFB1404102), NSFC (No. 61902347, No. 61672523), BJNSF (No. 4202033), ZJNSF (No. LQ19F020002), and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (No. 18XNLG19).
+This work was supported by NSFC (No. 61902347, No. 61672523), BJNSF (No. 4202033), ZJNSF (No. LQ19F020002), the Public Welfare Technology Research Project of Zhejiang Province (No. LGF21F020010), the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (No. 18XNLG19), and the Alibaba-ZJU Joint Research Institute of Frontier Technologies.

 \ifCLASSOPTIONcaptionsoff

 \fi